 Painted-Over Tile: If you like the layout of your current tile but not the color, just paint over it.
 Choose a shiny paint with a hard coat, like an epoxy instead of latex, for a professional look.

 Tile backsplashes come in many different shapes as well.
-The tile shapes and materials both influence the final look of your backsplash.
+Tile shapes and materials both influence the final look of your backsplash.
 Combine shapes for patterns and designs.
 Mix and match big and small tiles, or use the same tile in different colors.
 Try monochromatic tiles of different sizes for a classic look.
-Contrasting color tiles give a more modern and energetic feel.
+Contrasting color tiles give a modern and energetic feel.

 Penny Tiles: Tiny round tiles are often called penny tiles.
-We talked about in the previous section.
 They’re a popular choice when considering kitchen backsplash ideas.

 Hexagonal Tiles: These six-sided angular tiles are a more retro option.
 You see the black and white hexagons as floor tiles in vintage storefronts, but they work on your walls as well.
 Find hex tiles in a variety of sizes, from large 12-inch hexagons to small 2-inch hexagons.
-The smaller ones are usually on a webbed background that makes them easier to hang.
+The smaller ones are usually on a webbed background.
+That makes them easier to install.
 Try mixing hex tiles with herringbone or triangle tiles for an interesting design.

 Triangle Tiles: More versatile than you’d expect, triangle tile is an unconventional choice.
 Flip every other one to form a straight line or arrange them in hexagons.
 They work with angular tiles such as hex tile, subway tile and herringbone tile.